alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 $CTA

 Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Talk to your importer or [research legal rules in overseas markets](/answer/choosing-export-market-ukti.html).

 $CTA